Tara Air

 Tara Air Pvt.
 Ltd. is an airline headquartered in Kathmandu, Nepal.
-It is a subsidiary of Yeti Airlines.
+It is a subsidiary of the Nepalese Yeti Airlines.
 Tara Air was formed in 2009 using aircraft from the Yeti Airlines fleet and is based at Tribhuvan International Airport, with a secondary hub at Nepalgunj Airport.
 The airline operates scheduled flights and air charter services with a fleet of STOL aircraft, previously provided by Yeti Airlines.
 Its operations focus on serving remote and mountainous airports and airstrips.
 It is currently on the List of airlines banned in the European Union.

 History

 Tara Air was formed in 2009 when Yeti Airlines split its STOL aircraft operations from its regional operations.
 The airline's STOL operations were rebranded as Tara Air and focused on providing services into remote and mountainous airports and airstrips.